Anoname112/Three-Kingdoms/README.md

 # Three-Kingdoms
 Tactical simulation grand strategy game based on the Romance of the Three Kingdoms.
-Instead of keeping save data in a database, the game provides players with a variety of tools to manage their own save data, such as: COPY DATA, DOWNLOAD DATA, and IMPORT DATA.
+Instead of keeping save data in a database, the game provides players with a variety of tools to manage their own save data, such as: Copy Data, Download Data, and Import Data.
 This approach gives players more control over their save data and allows them to easily transfer it between devices.

 Live Demo: https://three-kingdoms.vercel.app/